 5The sole perk of Toronto’s frigid temperatures is that they’re optimal for throwing an ice festival.
 This weekend, the streets of the Yorkville Village will be lined with dozens of glittering sculptures carved from more than 70,000 pounds of ice.
 Each frosty creation is inspired by Toronto’s film industry (or “Hollywood North”), so expect to see XXL boxes of popcorn, life-sized paparazzi tableaus and an Oscar trophy replica—some of which will be carved live on site.
 Friday, February 9 and Saturday, February 10.
 Free.
 Village of Yorkville Park.

 A Shakespeare shake-up

 6This isn’t the Hamlet you read in high school.
 Instead, director Ravi Jain boldly remixes Shakespeare’s classic tragedy with gender-bending and colour-blind casting.
 Canadian film actor Christine Horne stars as the troubled prince of Denmark, and Jeff Ho plays his girlfriend, Ophelia.
-The hearing-impaired actor Dawn Jani Birley, who plays Hamlet’s pal Horatio, interprets the entire play in American Sign Language.
+The deaf actor Dawn Jani Birley, who plays Hamlet’s pal Horatio, interprets the entire play in American Sign Language.
 It’s a remarkable performance that landed her a Toronto Theatre Critics’ Award during the acclaimed premiere at the Theatre Centre in 2017.
 Wednesday, February 6 to Sunday, February 24. $49–$79.
 Berkeley Street Theatre.

 A Drake birthday extravaganza